coverhound/working-agreements/process/Issue-Tracking.md

   sense," the next action is not for them to seek to understand it, but rather to talk to the story owner.
 The story owner should clarify the requirements in the story.
-- A bug report is not valid and workable without steps to reproduce.
+- All efforts should be made to reproduce a bug before making a report. _With some exceptions,_ a bug report is not valid and workable without steps to reproduce.
 - A story is not valid and workable without acceptance criteria.
 - If a spec completely changes from the original direction of the story after development has already begun/completed, a separate ticket should be created